Background

 Click HERE to check your eligibility or to register

-Requirements
+Requirements for Research

 The program is open to anyone over the age of 60 who could benefit from becoming more physically active.
 To be eligible, you must be able to stand without increasing pain for at least 10 minutes, must be referred to the study by their health care provider, and must be willing to complete several surveys and fitness assessments as part of the research project.